L13/vscode-diff/README.md

 	* `on` - Moves files and folders to the OS trash.
 	* `off` - Deletes files and folders permanently.

 [1] Supports only ASCII based and UTF-16 BE/LE encoded files.
 The text file detection uses the extension name definitions of all installed extensions or the property `files.associations` in the user settings.
 If a file isn't detected as a text file the extension name has to be added to `files.associations` like `"*.extname": "language"`.
+If the file size exceeds the maximum buffer length the file will be treated as a binary file.

 ## Predefined Variables